dforth/react-search-thingy/README.md

 ## install

+* clone the repo locally
-* make sure you have babel-cli installed.
+* make sure you have babel-cli installed
+* make sure you have webpack installed
+* run npm install
 ...